 The passage of time brings important context and clarity to the facts surrounding Life Care Center of Kirkland and its fight against COVID-19.
 It’s a very different story than the one told by local and national media back in March and April, a time when accusations flew about the virus and who to blame, even though it was a collision of circumstances that no one had ever faced before.

 The Kirkland story is not a story about a skilled nursing facility that did everything wrong.
 It’s a story about a dedicated group of people who found themselves trapped in a bunker with the eyes of the world suddenly on them as the clock struck midnight on Feb.
 29, 2020.
 It’s the story of a passionate staff of caregivers who banded together and did things right.

-Today, Life Care Center of Kirkland is COVID-free, a status that we know can change in a matter of hours.
 The facility learned of its first positive case of COVID-19 on Feb.
 28. Yet, thanks to its determined staff, the building was COVID-free 31 days later.

 "Our team at Kirkland was the first to meet COVID-19 head on, defeat it, stabilize our building and move forward, providing a safe environment and peace of mind for our residents and their families," said Nancy Butner, a former executive director of Life Care Center of Kirkland who is now a division vice president for Life Care.